Glossary of Terms and AcronymsNOTE: The use of the term ‘Avondale’ through this document refers to Avondale University

 - On-campus (O): instruction activities for the unit are provided on the institution’s campus/es either in face-to-face sessions or in blended mode.

 - Distance (D): students are remote from the institution’s campus and do not attend face-to-face instruction activities when enrolled in the unit.
-Formal instruction is provided through the use of various modes of communication.
-This is now most commonly by online e-learning although there are times when other forms of communication/media may be used such as written materials, CD-ROMs, videos and podcasts.
+Formal instruction is provided through the use of various modes of online communication.

 Unit Set: Approved sequences of units that make up either a minor, major, specialisation or double major unit set, as follows: